weijian2/Event-Search-Recommendation-Engine/README.md

 # Introduction
-Event Search and Recommendation Engine is a full stack project which including front-end and back-end, whose purpose is to recommend events based on current geo-location.
+Event Search and Recommendation Engine is a full stack project powered by TicketMaster, whose purpose is to recommend events based on logged in user's current geo-location.
 Thanks to TicketMaster, who provides useful APIs, which were used in this project.
-The databases I used in this project are mysql and mongodb.
-It can be exchanged easily in my project.
-My project has already deployed to Amazon EC2, click [demo link](http://13.58.77.192/Titan/) to visit(userid:1111 pwd:2222 for demo).
+This project has already been deployed to Amazon EC2, click [demo link](http://54.202.63.63/Event-Search-Recommendation-Engine/) to visit(userid:1111 pwd:2222 for demo).

 ## Tech Stack
 * HTML/CSS/JavaScript/JAVA